Posts Tagged ‘Peace’

 “Breathe in and breathe out,” I hear him say.
 “One.
 Breathe in.
 Two.
 Breathe out,” he continues.

 The monk is talking about bringing the mind to the fresh moment.
-Counting the breathe helps train the mind, he tells us.
-Creating a path (to peace) for ourselves.
+Counting the breath helps train the mind, he tells us.
+Creating a path to peace for ourselves.

 “There’s a light on the left side.
-A light on the right side,” he says, referring to thought patterns that pull on us.
+A light on the right side,” the monk says.

 “Reach to it (the light), ” the monk continues.
 “Try to find joy.”

-I’m personally grateful to the monks for their Walk of Peace.
-I will never forget them or the walk.
+I’m personally grateful to the monks and Aloka for their Walk of Peace.
 I needed to see something positive and hopeful going on in our country.
 The monks are sharing with us a way to peace.
 I walk in spirit on this great journey!

 Peace be with us.